EBATINCA/OmeroSlicerDevEnv/README.md

 Docker volumes:

 - slicer_volume: Volume for 3D Slicer for images, extensions and IDs of the Omero.web images.
 This volume is also in omeroweb_docker.
+Intall the 3D Slicer OmeroConnection extension (https://github.com/EBATINCA/SlicerOmero) here.
+- slicer_ini_volume: Volume for the 3D Slicer configuration
 - postgresql_volume: Volume for PostgresSQL
 - omero_server_volume: Volume for Omero.server
 - omero_web_conf_volume: Volume for configuration for Omero.web.
 Install the Omero.3D Slicer config.omero file (https://github.com/EBATINCA/OmeroSlicerConf) here.